-The manufacture of ProTmune in close proximity to transplant centers within a short period of time before transplantation, and of FATE-NK100 within a short period of time before administration to a patient, may present unprecedented complexities associated with ensuring consistent manufacture in compliance with regulatory requirements as necessary for marketing approval.
+The requirements to manufacture ProTmune in close proximity to transplant centers within a short period of time before transplantation, and to manufacture FATE-NK100 within a short period of time before administration to a patient, may present unprecedented complexities associated with ensuring consistent manufacture in compliance with regulatory requirements as necessary for marketing approval.
 We will need to standardize the process for manufacturing ProTmune and FATE-NK100, and any product that is used in registrational clinical trials must be manufactured in compliance with FDA regulatory requirements.
 In addition, the FDA may impose additional requirements on our processes, protocols, and materials used for the manufacture of ProTmune, FATE-NK100, or our other product candidates.

-While ProTmune is currently manufactured prior to transplantation at clinical cell processing facilities operated by or affiliated with our clinical sites, we may be required to identify alternative processes for the manufacture of ProTmune in compliance with applicable regulatory requirements, and in the future we may manufacture ProTmune at facilities operated by us, by transplant centers, or by third parties.
+While our clinical product candidates ProTmune and FATE-NK100 are currently manufactured by third-party cell processing facilities, including thirdparty facilities operated by or affiliated with our clinical sites, we may be required to identify alternative processes for the manufacture of ProTmune or FATE-NK100 in compliance with applicable regulatory requirements, and in the future we may manufacture ProTmune and FATE-NK100 at facilities operated by us.
 Any requirements to modify our manufacturing processes, and any delays in, or inability to, establish manufacturing processes acceptable to the FDA for ProTmune, FATE-NK100, or any of our iPSC-derived cell product candidates could require us to incur additional development costs or result in delays to our clinical development plans, or could create uncertainty and additional complexity in our ability to obtain regulatory approval for such product candidates.